ELELAB/MAL_MD/README.md

 corresponding author: Elena Papaleo, elenap@cancer.dk

 The repository contains the input data for modeling and simulations, outputs from analyses and associated scripts to reproduce our data.
-The entire MD trajectories are available upon request due to space limitation.
+The  MD trajectories have been deposited in OSF due to space limitation.
+They can be downloaded from here: https://osf.io/c5mhj/

 A more detailed README file is in the subfolder simulations